Step into Montana history:

-Charles M. Bair came to Montana from Ohio in 1883 as a conductor on the Northern Pacific Railroad.
-From that moment forward, Billings would remain "his town" no matter where in the world he found himself doing business.
-He entered the ranching business in 1894 near Lavina.
+Charles M. Bair came to Billings, Montana from Ohio in 1883 as a conductor on the Northern Pacific Railroad.
+He entered the ranching business in 1894 near Lavina and later moved permanently to Martinsdale.
 Although he became a successful rancher, Charlie Bair made his fortune in the Alaska Gold Rush.
 Over the years, he invested in mining, oil, and real estate to supplement his extensive ranch holdings, becoming one of the largest sheep owners in the world.
 At one time, Charlie was running as many as 300,000 sheep.

 On the eve of a new century, Charlie Bair and his family found themselves financially and socially positioned to affect their home state positively on a number of fronts.
 Almost two decades of hard work, combined with the overwhelmingly lucrative outcome of the Klondike excursion, allowed Bair and his family to travel, purchase art, and to experience many opportunities in ever-widening social and political circles.
 It was during this time that Charlie Bair became great friends with Charles Russell, Joseph Henry Sharp, J.K.
 Ralston, and Will James.
 For many years, he and his family made substantial contributions to Montana and the West.
 The years between his birth in 1857 and his death in 1943 encompass the story of a quiet but competitive, ambitious, and enormously generous pioneer, father, citizen, entrepreneur, and philanthropist who had left his mark on the West.
 Charlie Bair, the King of the Western Wool Growers, was inducted into the Hall of Great Westerners at the National Cowboy Hall of Fame in Oklahoma City in 1975.

 The Bair home was built around an old homestead house, finished in 1936, in time for Mr. and Mrs. Bair's 50th Wedding Anniversary.
-Bair's daughters, Alberta and Marguerite, who were the last to live in the house, purchased many of the antiques and works of art on their frequent trips to Europe.
-A few of the Native American artifacts displayed in museum once adorned the walls of the Pine Room, including a small beaded vest given to Alberta Bair at about age six by Chief Plenty Coups.
-Handsome reproductions of paintings by Charles M. Russell and Joseph S. Sharp collected by the family adorn the walls of many rooms, while the original work hangs in the museum.
+Bair's daughters, Alberta and Marguerite, who were the last to live in the house, purchased many of the antiques and works of art on their frequent trips to Europe. and Joseph S. Sharp collected by the family adorn the walls of many rooms, while the original work hangs in the museum.